MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/android/index.md

 The challenge handler will demonstrate a few additional features (APIs) such as the preemptive `login`, `logout` and `obtainAccessToken`.

 ## Login
-In this example, `UserLoginSecurityCheck` expects *key:value*s called `username` and `password`.
+In this example, `UserLogin` expects *key:value*s called `username` and `password`.
 Optionally, it also accepts a boolean `rememberMe` key that will tell the security check to remember this user for a longer period.
 In the sample application, this is collected using a boolean value from a checkbox in the login form.

 `credentials` is a `JSONObject` containing `username`, `password` and `rememberMe`: